jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 Origin: 265f580 / G7
 GitHub Issue: none
-Status: Open
+Status: Complete

 ##### Summary

 aa-maven rebuilds CI on Maven and reports a passing workflow run.
-It removed the Gradle workflows (aa-maven M1); the readthedocs build already runs `./mvnw javadoc:javadoc`.
+It removed the Gradle workflows (aa-maven M1); the retired readthedocs build is covered by G11.
 Affects M15.

-aa-maven register row: `docs/milestone-daff1b7.md` M5 (Maven-centric CI and docs build), observed Not started at `35282494` on 2026-09-15.
+aa-maven register row: `docs/milestone-daff1b7.md` M5 (Maven-centric CI and docs build), reported Complete at `9a3855cd` on 2026-09-20.

 ##### Completion Criteria